Kiran7007/Interview-Preparation/README.md

   ![Conent Provider diagram](/assets/images/content-provider-diagram.png)

 - **How you load your `Bitmaps`?
 What do you do for loading large bitmaps?** [Link](https://android.jlelse.eu/loading-large-bitmaps-efficiently-in-android-66826cd4ad53 "Loading Large Bitmaps Efficiently in Android")

-- **How Android apps compiled and run?**
-  1. First step involves compiling the resources folder (/res) using the aapt (android asset packaging tool) tool.
-These are compiled to a single class file called R.java.
-This is a class that just contains constants.

-  2. Second step involves the java source code being compiled to .class files by javac, and then the class files are converted to Dalvik bytecode by the “dx” tool, which is included in the sdk ‘tools’.
-The output is classes.dex.

-  3. The final step involves the android apkbuilder which takes all the input and builds the apk (android packaging key) file.

 - **What is the difference between `implementation` and `api`?** </br>
   These two keywords work the same when you want to add a new library but the main difference occurs when using it in the internal library.
 Let's explain it with an example.
 Consider your app has a library called 'libraryA'.
 This library is also dependant on another library called 'libraryB'. the dependency flow will be : `app -> libraryA -> libraryB` .
 If the libraryB is declared in libraryA with keyword `implementation`, so your app module does not know anything about the classes of libraryB.
 So you can't access and use any classes of libraryB.
 If you want to do that, you must declare libraryB in the libraryA Gradle file with keyword `api`.
 For more information read [this medium link]("https://medium.com/mindorks/implementation-vs-api-in-gradle-3-0-494c817a6fa").